 It can however happen that the French Tax Authorities reject your VAT refund application.
 If such a situation occurs, you are advised to contact a qualified tax professional to check if an appeal is possible.

-If you would like us to act as your fiscal representative in order to reclaim VAT paid or to be paid by your company in France, drop us an email to vat@N0SPAM corintax.com and we will be glad to assist you.
+If you would like us to act as your fiscal representative in order to reclaim VAT paid or to be paid by your company in France, feel free to send us a message (our email address is displayed on the right side of the contact form) or call us by dialing +33-261-536-544.